JesseJ713/Javascript_Code_Quiz/README.md

 Struggling with displaying high scores and having the values stored in the local storage properly.
 This will be my main focus going forward.

 Finally able to reach into local storage and display information regarding users and their high scores, but having troubles displaying them in a stylish manner.
 I believe it has to do with the appending children structure.
 I will reach out for help on this manner.
 Happy to make a little bit of progress on my own though!

+Reached out to tutor who was also stumped as to why styling wasn't displaying properly for high score.
+Will have to review this piece of code once I'm more knowledgeable of the subject.